rendner/py-plugin-dataframe-viewer/README.md

     max = kwargs.get("chunk_parent", series).max()
     return ['background-color: red' if cell == max else '' for cell in series]
 ```

-## Where Is The Code
-I'm not sure at this point if I'm going to release the code as open source.
-The code is currently more a proof of concept.

 ## Used Libraries
 - AWT Color Factory (https://github.com/beryx/awt-color-factory)